Support

 Khajathi Method - Soak the coins in White vinegar.
 Yes, that is the secret ingredient.
 Then, rinse them off in a combination of water with a little baking soda (the Hauflins usually have some of this) to neutralize the acid from the vinegar.
 Lastly, a final rinse using plain well water.
 Place on cloth or leather to dry.
 You might also take another cloth and pat them the rest of the way to get them good and dry.

-Human Method - The best way to clean coins is liquid dishwashing detergent dissolved in hot water.
-Agitate the coins to remove crud.
+coins to remove crud.
 Rinse thoroughly.
 If you find a badly crusted coin (common when trading with Dwarves) we recommend using a mixture of sand, laundry detergent and water in a tumbler (for example, a one quart jar).
-Shake and let set for at least two days.
-"That will be ten Copper Pieces."

 The Hauflin Method - "Oh coins are nice sure, but we prefer to trade in goods.
 After all, you can't plant or harvest coins and, thanks to the experiments of Dauber the toothless, we know they make a terrible ingredient for Steamy Potato soup.
 If you want to end up with more coins it's better to trade with Khajathi.
 They are fair, even more fair than the Human merchants.
 Trading with Dwarves usually ends up with fewer coins and they are sometimes made of wood, which the Humans won't accept and usually blame us...then they get angry and...What were we talking about?"